 The William Ricketts Sanctuary in the Dandenong Ranges is an amazing setting where you can relax and enjoy an array of activities.
 This peaceful refuge is set adjacent to the forest-clad hills of Mount Dandenong and on the outskirts of Melbourne.

 Named after the famous artist William Ricketts, this beautiful sanctuary is a worthy place for a weekend getaway or day trip.
 There is no entry fee for the sanctuary and all are welcome to this peaceful place of reflection and quiet contemplation.
-Come and explore the sanctuary to understand the artist’s vision about the Aboriginal culture from intellectual, historical and social point of view.
+Come and explore the sanctuary to understand the artist’s vision about the Aboriginal culture from the intellectual, historical and social point of view.